oldham123/cfa_level_iii/10 Asset Allocation and Related Decisions in Portfolio Management II/Reading 21 Currency Management - An Introduction.md

     - $R_\text{FX}$ is calculated from two exchange rates, $R_0$ and $R_T$ using the following:
       - $R_\text{FX} = \frac{R_0}{R_T}$
       - Note that the two rates $R_0$ and $R_T$ should be expressed with the foreign currency as the base currency
+  - Therefore, an expected return for a portfolio invested in multiple foreign assets can be calculated using a weighted average of each individual calculated return

-- Variance of a portfolio invested in foreign assets is influence by variance in asset value, and variance in foreign currency value:
+- Variance of a portfolio invested in foreign assets is influenced by variance in asset value, and variance in foreign currency value:
 $$
 \sigma^2_{R_\text{DC}} \approx w^2_{R_\text{FC}} \cdot \sigma^2_{R_\text{FC}} + w^2_{R_\text{FX}} \cdot \sigma^2_{R_\text{FX}} + 2 \cdot w_{R_\text{FC}} \cdot w_{R_\text{FX}} \cdot \sigma_{R_\text{FC}} \cdot \sigma_{R_\text{FX}} \cdot \rho_{(R_\text{FC}\text{, } R_\text{FX})}
 $$
   - Note that if $R_\text{FC}$ is a risk-free return, then its variance, as well as its correlation with any other return is zero
+  - This formula can be used for each foreign asset in the portfolio, with each value then inserted into the similar formula for standard deviation of the entire portfolio

 ## 21.B: Discuss strategic choices in currency management